 Tangible interaction has established its place within the HCI community over the last two decades [16].
 Researchers typically contribute eloquent and novel TUI designs, studies of TUIs in use, or technologies for building TUIs.
 Yet unlike traditional HCI, there has been relatively scant effort in considering how TUIs can be designed from scratch.
 That is, there is little guidance to formal design process nuances, or specific guidelines that designers and engineers can follow when facing the task of creating a new tangible user interface.
-This is especially problematic as the design of tangible user interfaces is particularly challenging in that it demands consideration of both the form factor and the interconnected interactive behavior.
+This is especially problematic as the design of tangible user interfaces is particularly challenging as it demands consideration of both the form factor and the interconnected interactive behavior.

 Our focus in this paper is on the role of low-fidelity prototypes within a TUI design process.
 As with all design, early prototyping is critical for getting the design right [3].
 Without early prototyping, it is far too easy to produce poor designs.
-Low-fidelity prototyping in other contexts, such as graphical user interface (GUI) prototyping, is well known to be important for quickly evaluating a large variety of design alternatives and choosing what appears to be the most one for further development. promising Unfortunately, such a systematic design practice has not yet been elaborated or described in the realm of TUI design.
+Low-fidelity prototyping in other contexts, such as graphical user interface (GUI) prototyping, is well known to be important for quickly evaluating a large variety of design alternatives and choosing what appears to be the most promising one for further development.
+Unfortunately, such a systematic design practice has not yet been elaborated or described in the realm of TUI design.
 Given this situation, our goal was to explore the role of low-fidelity prototyping within TUI design on interactive digital surfaces.

-To achieve this goal, we built and evaluated a relatively simple and very low-cost, low-fidelity (low-fi) TUI toolkit called Paperbox.
+To achieve this goal, we built and evaluated a relatively simple and very low-cost, low-fidelity TUI toolkit called Paperbox.
 It provides templates that designers can use to rapidly create a variety of basic objects, which are combinable to create compound objects.
 Paperbox objects can also interact with digital surfaces when annotated with conductive ink.
 The ink forms unique patterns that are recognized by the surface, and can be used interactively to drive software.
 Paperbox will be explained in greater detail later in this paper.

 We conducted three studies to evaluate the effectiveness of Paperbox within the TUI design process.
-Our first lab study involved students of various disciplines, who were asked to
+Our first lab study involved students of various disciplines, who were asked to develop a TUI application using either Paperbox or Post-it® notes.

-Wiethoff, A., Schneider, H., Kufner, J., Rohs, M., Butz, A. and Greenberg, S. (2013) Paperbox - A toolkit for exploring tangible interaction on interactive surfaces.
-In Proc.
-9th ACM Conference on Creativity and Cognition -C&C'13.
-(Sydney, Australia), 10 pages, June 17-20. develop a TUI application using either Paperbox or Post-it[®] notes.
 Our second industrial case study involved senior level industrial designers who incorporated Paperbox into their own design processes for developing a next-generation consumer electronic product.
 Our final lab study examined how TUI prototypes - ranging from low to high fidelity - affected the result of a usability study.
-Overall, our work contributes a first-generation toolkit for creating low-fi TUI objects and an initial evaluation of the role of low-fidelity physical objects in the TUI design process.
+Overall, our work contributes a first-generation toolkit for creating low-fi TUI objects, and an initial evaluation of the role of low-fidelity physical objects in the TUI design process.